So, you got the interview . . . Now to convert that interview to another interview and ultimately a job offer : )

 - I very much enjoyed meeting with you today; can you please tell me what the next step in this process is?

 And after the interview, contact your recruitment consultant and give them detailed feedback!

-Marketing: Know the interviewer’s market and products / services and who they are competing against.
-Know their current marketing profile / strategy.
-Prepare a report on how you used same marketing channels and what results you have attained.
-If a strategic / senior role, have a strong idea of what they might do better, and divide by both online and offline channels, and justify use of each.
+Marketing: Know the interviewer’s market and products/services and who they are competing against.
+Know their current marketing profile/strategy.
+Prepare a report on how you used the same marketing channels and what results in you have attained.
+If a strategic/senior role, have a strong idea of what they might do better, and divide by both online and offline channels, and justify the use of each.

-Design : Make sure your design portfolio is up to date and features not only your best work but also a good selection of work that is required in the role – you can provide a tailor made .pdf selection of most relevant work to support your application, no need to redo all the portfolio each time / make sure you are familiar with the requirements and that they are in line with your design skills and expectations – don’t go for an inhouse role with strict brand guidelines if your goal is to work on a lot of creative projects / prepare to talk about your design process and which parts of the work you do are your own, which are a collaboration and what timeframes you worked to in the past /research existing work and be prepared to do a task.
+Design: Make sure your design portfolio is up to date and features not only your best work but also a good selection of work that is required in the role – you can provide a tailor-made .pdf selection of most relevant work to support your application, no need to redo all the portfolio each time / make sure you are familiar with the requirements and that they are in line with your design skills and expectations – don’t go for an in-house role with strict brand guidelines if your goal is to work on a lot of creative projects / prepare to talk about your design process and which parts of the work you do are your own, which are collaboration and what timeframes you worked to in the past /research existing work and be prepared to do a task.